 - Psycho for Hire: Becomes this only so he can get closer to Tigerstar in order to kill him.

 - Retcon: The prequel serves as a massive one so far as his motivations go.
 In the original series he was just evil.
+But then again, he probably just wanted power and this was just a bonus.

 - Revenge: His entire motive for working with Tigerstar was to turn on Tigerstar and kill him.

-- Rule of Cool: Cat claws reinforced with dog teeth really make no sense (how does he fasten them on?
-He probably can't even retract his claws) but are undeniably awesome.
+- Rule of Cool: Cat claws reinforced with dog teeth really make no sense (how does he fasten them on? he probably can't even retract his claws) but are undeniably awesome.

 - The Runaway: He runs away from home because he doesn't want to be thrown in the river.